 A weight score can also be assigned and modified in the “Retrieved Segments” window.
-Right-clicking anywhere on the information box left of the coded segment opens the context menu, where you can select Modify weight and enter a number between 0 and 100.
+Right click anywhere on the coded segment or on the coding stripe displayed next to it to open a context menu, where you can select Modify Weight and enter a number from 0 to 100.

 Assigning weight scores in the “Overview of Coded Segments”

 In the “Overview of Coded Segments” table, you will find a column for the weight score of each coded segment.
-By double-clicking on a cell in the column, you will be able to enter a new weight between 0 and 100.
+By double-clicking on a cell in the column, you will be able to enter a new weight from 0 to 100.